zdj/fossa/README.md

         "description": "An example of a custom service", "type": "my_custom_service",
         "GET": {
         	"path": "/my_custom_service/hello",
         	"params": {
 				"response": "Hello!",
 				"contentType": "text/plain",
 				"statusCode": 200
             }
         },
         "GET": {
 		 	"path": "/my_custom_service/goodbye",
 			"params": {
 				"response": {
 					"message": "Goodbye!"
 				},
 				"contentType": "application/json",
 				"statusCode": 200
            }
         },
         "POST": {
 		 	"path": "/my_custom_service/hello",
         	"params": {
 				"response": "Bad request!",
 				"contentType": "text/plain",
 				"statusCode": 400
             }
         }
     }
 	...

-In the above example, the new service is names 'my_custom_service' and the javascript file for this service would be saved in `lib/services/my_custom_Service.js`.
+In the above example, the new service is named 'my_custom_service' and the javascript file for this service would be saved as `lib/services/my_custom_Service.js`.
 The 'type' specified in the service's configuration must always match the root filename.

 If running on http://localhost:3000, this new service would issue the following responses to its corresponding HTTP calls: